-The above computation shows that a weaker proposition q and the stronger proposition p are equally likely if their difference q - p is assigned with zero-possibility, which amounts to saying that p and q are contextually equivalent.
+The above computation shows that a weaker proposition q and the stronger proposition p are equally possible if their difference q - p is assigned possibility zero, which amounts to saying that p and q are contextually equivalent.

 (ii) Two propositions p and q are contextually equivalent with respect to context c iff $\forall w [w \in c \rightarrow p(w) = q(w)]$.